-In its 2019 Internet Organised Crime Threat Assessment Report (“the Report”), Europol’s European Cybercrime Centre (EC3) discusses the key threats and shows that whilst criminals are developing innovative methods to commit cybercrimes, the majority of crime continues to be based on the utilisation of well-established methods that have historically provided results.
+In its 2019 Internet Organised Crime Threat Assessment (“the Report”), Europol’s European Cybercrime Centre (EC3) discusses the key threats and shows that whilst criminals are developing innovative methods to commit cybercrimes, the majority of crime continues to be based on the utilisation of well-established methods that have historically provided results.

 The ongoing use of these methods means that the common challenges for law enforcement have remain unchanged in recent years.
 The Report provides some insight into the 5 key challenges.